phoenixframework/phoenix/guides/plug.md

 Routes are defined inside scopes and scopes may pipe through multiple pipelines.
 Once a route matches, Phoenix invokes all plugs defined in all pipelines associated to that route.
 For example, accessing "/" will pipe through the `:browser` pipeline, consequently invoking all of its plugs.

-As we will see in the [Routing guide](routing.html), the pipelines themselves are plugs.
-There we will also discuss all plugs in the `:browser` pipeline.
+As we will see in the [routing guide](routing.html), the pipelines themselves are plugs.
+There, we will also discuss all plugs in the `:browser` pipeline.

 ### Controller plugs